lbragstad/ansible-newrelic-apache/README.md

 ### External Variable

-This playbook requires a License Key from New Relic.
-The variable can be sourced with the inventory:
+This playbook requires a License Key from New Relic as well as the application and port to monitor on.
+These variables can be sourced with the inventory:

     newrelic_license_key: <license-key-from-new-relic>
+    newrelic_application: Keystone
+    application_port: 35357